apache/flink/docs/content/docs/dev/table/sql/queries/window-tvf.md

 - `timecol`: is a column descriptor indicating which [time attributes]({{< ref "docs/dev/table/concepts/time_attributes" >}}) column of data should be mapped to hopping windows.
 - `slide`: is a duration specifying the duration between the start of sequential hopping windows
 - `size`: is a duration specifying the width of the hopping windows.
+- `offset`: is an optional parameter to specify the offset which window start would be shifted by.

 Here is an example invocation on the `Bid` table: